 Dalada Perahera held on December 4 in Bentota.
 In memory of the Arapant Maha Kaypa whose Tooth relic is enshrined at the ancient Galapatha Rajamaha temple in Bentota.
 As a popular tourist resort, the festival attracts large crowds and a 4mile parade that equals Esala’s show but just for one night.
 You will see more, as the parade meanders through the town and villages from 7pm to 2-3am.
-You will get an excellent view from Nisala Arana.
+You will get an excellent view from Club Villa.

 Others to enjoy

 National day : Feb 4 celebrates Sri Lanka’s Independence

 Easter : Christian Passion Prayer performed near Negombo

 Buddhist New Year – Aruda- 13/14 April marks the end of the harvest and start of the SW monsoon.
 There is normally a 3-day holiday throughout Sri Lanka and villages are alive with local carnivals and hospitality.
 This is the biggest celebration of the Buddhist year and families will exchange presents.
 The wealthy Sri Lankans will flee to Nuwara Eliya for opulent parties and 3-day horse racing.
 The racing is serious and many Middle East horse owners will visit.
 Anilana Craigbank is a colonial hotel situated opposite the Race ground.

 Deepavali – Hindu festival of lights in Oct/Nov.
 Thousands of flickering oil lamps celebrate the victory of good over evil and the return of Rama.
 The Tea country will see the most colourful celebrations as the pickers are granted holiday from the fields.